bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/code-review/TokenSale.md

     // Allows the admin to finalize the sale and complete allocations.
-    // The owner will also need to finalize the token contract so that
+    // The SimpleToken.admin also needs to finalize the token contract
-    // token transfers are enabled.
+    // so that token transfers are enabled.
     // BK Ok - Only admin can execute function finalize() external onlyAdmin returns (bool) {
         // BK Ok